What is the Best Sun Lounger?

 If you’re investing in a sun lounger (or even two, as some are sold in pairs), you want to be sure it’ll last more than one season.

-Most sun loungers are made from aluminium, plastic, hardwood or woven plastic.
+Most sun loungers have frames made from aluminium, steel, plastic or hardwood.
 All of these are hardwearing although there are a few things to bear in mind:

 - Plastics should have UV-resistant properties.
-If they don’t, they will fade and corrode in the sun and should be stored whenever they’re not in use.
+If they don’t, they may be prone to fading and weakening in the sun and should be stored whenever they’re not in use.

 - Wooden frames will require treating every few years to protect from water and insects.